wdk-docs/clinicjs-docs/content/documentation/heapprofiler/04-flamegraphs.md

 # Flamegraphs

-Let's take a look again at the flamegraph generated in the prior [First analysis](/documentation/heapprofiler/03-first-analysis/) step.
+Let's take a look again at the flamegraph generated in the prior [首先分析](/documentation/heapprofiler/03-first-analysis/) step.

 ![Example flamegraph from node-clinic-heap-profiler-demo](03.png)